facts about poison dart frogs

 Aposematic means that they possess a natural characteristic which repulses potential predators.
 In this case, the secretion of their skin, is toxic.
 Sometimes it is accompanied by a scent.

-Studies have shown some poison dart frogs use their coloration as a defense mechanism.
-Bold colors and patterns or stripes, enables them to become camouflaged in the undergrowth.
-Researchers also think that a second benefit of their vibrant colors, may be to deter predators.
-It is possible that their vibrant colors may alert would-be predators that they are dangerous and to be avoided.
+Studies have shown some poison dart frogs use their colouration as a defense mechanism.
+Bold colours and patterns or stripes, enables them to become camouflaged in the undergrowth.
+Researchers also think that a second benefit of their vibrant colours, may be to deter predators.
+It is possible that their vibrant colours may alert would-be predators that they are dangerous and to be avoided.

-Aside from repelling predators and camouflage, a third feature of the strong colors displayed by poison dart frogs is the way, they attract mates.
+Aside from repelling predators and camouflage, a third feature of the strong colours displayed by poison dart frogs is the way, they attract mates.

 7. How long do these frogs grow?

-Adult poison dart frogs can grow to approximately five centimeters long (two inches).
+Adult poison dart frogs can grow to approximately five centimetres long (two inches).

 8. Rainy season is mating season.